-As one of the 347,000 business owners in the state, it’s your responsibility to make sure this document is filed with the Kentucky Secretary of State each year.
+As one of the thousands of business owners in the state, it’s your responsibility to make sure this document is filed with the Kentucky Secretary of State each year.

 You can also refer to our guide for help where you need it.

 A Kentucky annual report is a document that updates the state about changes in your business.
 Whether or not anything has actually changed, the state requires businesses to file this report every year.

 A business owner must confirm the name and address of the company, the names and addresses of managing members, and the name and address of the company’s registered agent, which is a person or company that accepts legal documents for your business.

 Both LLCs and corporations must file an annual report in Kentucky.
 The state strongly encourages business owners to file the report online through the state business portal.
 However, the report can also be printed and mailed or delivered in person.
 Expect to pay an additional $15 filing fee as well.

 Filing an annual report is the same process and cost regardless of whether it’s for a corporation or LLC.
 To file the report, you’ll need an account through the Kentucky Business One Stop Portal.
 You may already have an account, which you created when you registered your entity with the state.

 The cost to file the annual report is the same for LLCs and corporations: $15.

 The filing deadline is the same, too.
 Annual reports are due no later than June 30th.